View and modify hostnames

 Service configuration file

-You can download the service configuration file for a deployed service from the Configure blade of the service in the Azure portal.
+In the Azure classic deployment model, you can download the service configuration file for a deployed service from the Configure pane of the service in the Azure portal.
 You can then look for the vmName attribute for the Role name element to see the host name.
 Keep in mind that this host name is used as a base for the host name of each role instance.
-For example, if vmName is webrole and there are three instances of that role, the host names of the instances will be webrole0, webrole1, and webrole2.
+For example, if vmName is webrole and there are three instances of that role, the host names of the instances are webrole0, webrole1, and webrole2.
+For more information, see Azure Virtual Network Configuration Schema